Pirouz-Nourian/Spatial_Computing_Design_Studio20/docs/A3_Massing/Process/Green analysis/Green analysis.md

 ## Roof garden acces

 Besides the three main green spaces in the near neighborhood of the envelope, there are more green space to which function could have a connection namely the roof gardens and the gardens inside of the building.
 These gardens don’t have a fixed location in the building and could potentially change constantly.
 The relation between a function and a roof garden is therefore called a dynamic relation.
-For now we could say that a roof garden needs to be accessible from the side, so we stated that if a voxel has no voxel above it, and at least one voxel in the XY-direction, than we make it a roof garden.
 To define the connectivity between a function and this dynamic location of the roof garden we altered the code a little bit which is explained in the flowchart below.

 ![title](../../../img/Flowchart_roofgarden_acces.png)